-Beta-alanine is the building block of carnosine, a molecule that helps buffer acid in muscles.
+Beta-alanine is a building block of carnosine, a molecule that helps buffer acid in muscles.
 Beta-alanine supplementation improves performance during high-intensity exercise lasting from 1 to 10 minutes.
-Carnosine appears to be an antioxidant and may have effects on aging.
+Carnosine also has antioxidant effects and may be beneficial for aging and neurological conditions.

 Sources and Structure

 Carnosine, the active metabolite of beta-alanine, is most abundant in skeletal muscle.
 Muscle levels of carnosine depend on the metabolic acidosis the animal is subjected to.
 Deep-sea species of fish, in particular, are thought to maintain high carnosine levels to combat the state of metabolic acidosis induced by low oxygen levels in deep waters.
 The highest carnosine levels are seen in horses, racing dogs, and the Balaenoptera acutorostrata whale.
 Farm-raised animals, being less active, would have lower levels of carnosine than wild animals.

 Carnosine and beta-alanine being most abundant in skeletal muscle, they are most abundant in meat products, such as:

 - Beef: 1,500 μg or 1,745-1,961 μg per gram of meat

 - Pork: 2,439±13 μg per gram of meat

 - Poultry: 666±9 μg per gram of meat (with thrice as much anserine as carnosine)